sachinym/Github-Advanced-Security/Module4-CodeScanning.md

 1. For `interpreted` languages, like Javascript and Python, the CodeQL engine performs a depth-first, recursive extraction of the code where `DataFlow` nodes are created from things like `return` statements and passing variables from one function to another.
 We can gain a comprehensive view of the application and avoid flagging false positive vulnerabilities in code that is never called or executed.

-## Task 1: Turn on the default setup on a Python repository.
-View results.
+## Task 1: Turn on the default setup on a Python repository and view results

 ## Default Setup